-The table shows that which platform will be cheapest based purely on platform fees.
+The table above shows which platform will be the cheapest based on platform fees only.
 It also makes some broad sweeping assumptions.
 If you regularly invest once per month and in one stock or fund, then this table should hold true.

 In general, Interactive Investor is going to be cheaper as your portfolio pushes above the £30,000 mark.
 There are always exceptions though.
 If you only trade Vanguard funds, then the Vanguard Investor platform doesn’t get beaten until around £80,000.

 You get one free trade per month with Interactive Investor, which can be used for funds or individual stocks.
 If you trade more often than this, things get a little trickier to work out.

 If you want to invest in different individual stocks each month, then most platforms charge a fee.
 For example, Hargreaves Lansdown charges £11.95 for dealing UK and overseas shares, investment trusts, exchange-traded funds (EFTs), gilts and bonds.
 By contrast, there is no fee for buying or selling funds.